 Dark colored fruits low in sugar are best such as blueberries, blackberries, strawberries, grapefruit, and pineapple.
 Some fruits are really high in sugar so eat those in moderation – pomegranates, cherries, oranges, bananas, grapes, kiwifruit, and mangoes.

 Avoid sugar (especially fructose), refined grains, and chemically modified modified fats.
 Limit meat intake and foods high in salt.

-Some Patients have reported that their symptoms worsened after eating processed foods, drinking alcohol, or foods that contain yeast.
+Some patients have reported that their symptoms worsened after eating processed foods, drinking alcohol, or foods that contain yeast.
+Avoiding dairy (other than kefir and yogurt) which for some appears to help with lipedema.
 Other patients claim that inflammation improved by avoiding certain foods and including healthier choices into their daily diet.
-The table below outlines dietary alternatives as well as foods to avoid.

 Dr. Marcia Byrd and her team of experts care for patients throughout the United States and abroad.
 Locally, Dr. Byrd services the North Atlanta, GA area including Roswell GA, Alpharetta GA, Milton GA, Woodstock GA, Canton GA, Dunwoody GA, Sandy Springs, GA and more.
-If you suspect that you suffer from lipedema, call (770) 587-1711 and schedule a consultation.
-Be the best you can be and live a full life – there is no reason to wait!
+If you suspect that you suffer from Lipedema, call (770) 587-1711 and schedule a consultation.